-Not all parents use pacifiers, and breastfeeding class advised against it, but we decided to get two pacifiers, just in case (thanks sis for that advice!).
+Not all parents use pacifiers, and breastfeeding class advised against it, but we decided to get two pacifiers, just in case baby would like it (thanks sis for that advice!).
 Turns out that little one does calm himself down a lot with his little binkies – essential for sleep time!
 We’re using Phillips Avent, hospital grade, BPA free, made in USA “Soothies”.
 You can buy them anywhere, which is handy!

 Bite rings (or whatever they are) (9):